Basics

 Introduction to Node.js Modules

-CommonJS is the module format used in Node.js by default.
-Modules are loaded synchronously using the require
+CommonJS is the original module system used in Node.js.
+Modules are loaded synchronously, and the syntax for using them is straightforward:

 .